Comparison of Acuity Brands Inc. (AYI) and Hubbell Incorporated (NYSE:HUBB) | New Business Observer

 |2.50

-Acuity Brands Inc.’s average price target is $166.33, while its potential upside is 27.32%.
-On the other hand, Hubbell Incorporated’s potential upside is 5.47% and its average price target is $135.
-Based on the analysts view we can conclude, Acuity Brands Inc. is looking more favorable than Hubbell Incorporated.
+Acuity Brands Inc.’s average target price is $166.33, while its potential upside is 24.79%.
+Hubbell Incorporated on the other hand boasts of a $135 average target price and a 6.09% potential upside.
+Based on the results given earlier, Acuity Brands Inc. is looking more favorable than Hubbell Incorporated, analysts view.

 Insider and Institutional Ownership